CyborgApe78/Jump-and-Stuff-Design-Doc/WIP/Objects to add.md

 [Mario Platforms](https://www.mariowiki.com/Category:Platforms)
 [Mario Blocks](https://www.mariowiki.com/Category:Blocks)

+Shops
+villages in each area
+Like the ori 2 seed quests to use abilities in hub
+Also long chain quest for showing items on map
+Use snow balls to make temporary paths over lava
+Walls that fall when touched
 disappear after leaving
 Environmental blocks that cause to use a ability they learn later
 	High jump plants before increase jump height, aimable barrels before bash